Frequently Asked Questions

 Q: How often do I need a CASp Report?
 Are they valid for a set period of time?

 A: You should only need one report.
 However, a CASp report is kind of a living document because laws change, and properties get altered and are subject to wear and tear.
-Therefore, it is a good idea to periodically reach out to you CASp inspector and update your report while working toward fixing all the non-compliant issues established in the report.
+Therefore, it is a good idea to periodically reach out to your CASp inspector and update your report while working toward fixing all the non-compliant issues established in the report.

 FAQ 13